FearlessNite345/denalistaterp-docs/src/content/docs/information/tos.md

 - Any **custom scripts, textures, or assets** used in FRP remain the property of their respective creators.
 - Players **may not distribute, sell, or modify server content** without explicit permission from FRP staff.

+#### **Use of FRP Logos and Branding**

+- **FRP logos, branding, and assets** are the property of Fearless Roleplay and may only be used in accordance with these terms.
+- **Modifying FRP logos** in any way without explicit permission from **Joshua L.** is prohibited.
+- **Logos may only be used for non-commercial, community-related content**, such as personal videos, streams, or artwork that positively represents FRP.
+- **Use of FRP branding for commercial purposes** (e.g., selling merchandise) requires written approval from **Joshua L.**
+- **Misuse of FRP logos or branding** in a way that misrepresents, defames, or harms the community will result in disciplinary action.

+By using FRP logos, you acknowledge that you are not an official representative of FRP staff unless explicitly authorized.

 #### **Important Legal Information**